XPLAYRIT/Deciduous/library/languages/readme.txt

-If you find that your locale for Thematic is not completely translated, please come to http://translate.thematictheme.com find the latest "active" subproject of the thematic-framework and help us internationalize the theme.
+If you find that your locale for Deciduous is not completely translated, please come to http://translate.d.eciduo.us find the latest "active" subproject of the deciduous theme and help us internationalize the theme.

-If you would like to add a new locale to Thematic or become a validator for your locale please come and open an issue describing your request here: https://github.com/ThematicTheme/Thematic/issues and we will make it happen.
+If you would like to add a new locale to Deciduous or become a validator for your locale please come and open an issue noting your request here: https://github.com/emhr/Deciduous/issues and we will make it happen.